Editor’s note: This article was originally published in August 2013. Updated April 2022.

 As a small tree/shrub, it’s a perfect choice for small gardens.
 Place it in full sun or partial shade, and dig in plenty of rich, moist soil and compost in the planting position.
 Kousa dogwood doesn’t tolerate dry spells very well.
 So, as the tree is maturing, mulch the base with additional topsoil or bark to keep moisture in.
 Because of its value as a garden ornamental, there are many cultivated varieties in existence for you to choose from.

 Kousa Dogwood fruits contain calcium and plenty of antioxidants.
 They also contain anthocyanins which are water-soluble compounds that act like antioxidants.
 Because of these anthocyanins and antioxidants, Kousa dogwood fruits could help to reduce inflammation in the digestive tract and also benefit cardiovascular health.
 Studies are still being conducted on the benefits of Kousa fruit, and anthocyanins in particular, but anthocyanins are often present in many ‘super foods’.

-Kousa Dogwood is a reliably grown small tree.
-It gives us northerners a taste of tropical flavors.
-Not to mention the plant is primarily grown for its flowers which completely cover the tree in spring.
-For backyard foragers, find a kousa dogwood and keep an eye on it in late summer.
+Kousa dogwood can provide beauty and value throughout throughout the year.
+In summer it gives us northerners a taste of tropical flavors not usually found in cooler climates.
+Not to mention the plant is primarily grown for its ornamental flowers which cover the tree in a beautiful display of white blooms in spring.
+For backyard foragers, find a local Kousa dogwood and keep an eye on it in late summer.
 It will soon be a favorite spot for a late summer snack.